YHKok/tp/docs/DeveloperGuide.md

       <br>`edit <INDEX> par/Nonexistent Parent`
       <br>Expected:
       - Error Message: "This parent does not exist in the address book"
-      - The specified Parent does not exist in the address book.
+      - The specified Parent does not exist in EduConnect.
       - No changes are made.